Skip To Main Content

 • Each question addresses specific financial and facility needs of the district.

-• If both questions pass, the district’s current debt service tax rate is expected to remain unchanged.
+• If both questions pass, the district’s overall tax levy rate is expected to remain unchanged.

-The intent of the bond questions is to address district needs while maintaining the existing tax rate paid by property owners.
+The intent of the ballet questions is to address district needs while maintaining the existing tax rate paid by property owners.